Norecopa's 3R Prize

 In 2010 Norecopa established a prize for outstanding efforts to advance "the 3Rs" (Replacement, Reduction & Refinement) in connection with animal research.

 The aim of the prize is to increase awareness and use of the 3R principle in research.
 Special emphasis is placed on advances in research and development which benefit Norwegian conditions.
 The prize can be awarded for scientific, technical or administrative work.

 The prize consists of NOK 30,000 and a diploma.
-It is awarded in connection with Norecopa's Annual General Meetings in Oslo.
+It is awarded in connection with Norecopa's Annual General Meetings.

 Do you wish to nominate someone, or yourself, for the prize?

-The deadline is 15 March.
+The deadline is 15 March each year.
 Nominations can be sent at any time of year to Norecopa's secretary.